 7.8 Packaging operations

 7.8.1.
-When setting up a programme for the packaging operations, particular attention should be given to minimizing the risk of cross-contamination, mix-ups or substitutions.
+When setting up a program for the packaging operations, particular attention should be given to minimizing the risk of cross-contamination, mix-ups or substitutions.
 Different products should not be packaged in close proximity unless there is physical segregation.

 7.8.2.
 Before packaging operations are begun, steps should be taken to ensure that the work area, packaging lines, printing machines and other equipment are clean and free from any products, materials or documents previously used, if these are not required for the current operation.
 The line-clearance should be performed according to an appropriate check-list.